 Built in 1908, by Bethlehem Steel Incorporated of Baltomre, Maryland (hull #44) as the S.O.
 Co.
 No. 19 for the Standard Oil Company of New York, New York.

 In 1915, the marine department of the company was reorganized as the Standard Transportation Company of New York, New York.
-And, the tug was renamed as the S.T.
+Where the tug was renamed as the S.T.
 Co.
 No. 19.

-In 1978, she was acquired by Arthur Fournier of Portland Tug of Portland, Maine.
-Where she retained her name.
+In 1978, she was acquired by Captain Arthur Fournier of the Penobscot Bay Towing Company of Belfast, Maine.
+Where the tug retained her name.

-In 1983, the tug was later by Selvick Marine Towing of Sturgeon Bay, Wisconsin where she was renamed as the Carla Anne Selvick.
+In 1983, the tug was by the Selvick Marine Towing Company of Sturgeon Bay, Wisconsin.
+Where she was renamed as the Carla Anne Selvick.

 (Captain Brian Fournier)